-About an inch long, Jerusalem crickets are easy to see when you turn one up.
+About an inch long, they are easy to see when you turn one up.
 However, they prefer to remain hidden, so you might not spot them often.
-These insects are primarily tan, brown, or red, but they have a large bulbous abdomen with dark stripes.
+These insects are primarily tan, brown, or red, but they have a sizeable bulbous abdomen with dark stripes.
 They have a big head with two distinguishable eyes beneath long, thin antennae.

 These crickets have six spiny legs.
 The front legs are particularly thick and enable them to dig in the soil.
 Though their back legs are large, they are not strong enough to propel long jumps.
-Their jaws are quite big and powerful.
+The jaws of Jerusalem crickets are large and powerful.
 Females have a larger abdomen than males with a smaller head and thorax.
 The males are generally larger overall.
 However, females may eat males after mating.

-At first glance, Jerusalem crickets are sometimes mistaken for spiders.
-However, closer examination will reveal that these insects have fewer legs than a spider as well as two distinct eyes.
+At first glance, they are, at times, mistaken for spiders.
+However, closer examination will reveal that these insects have fewer legs than a spider, as well as two distinct eyes.

 The Jerusalem cricket is found in the western United States and Mexico.
 It spends most of its life underground, burrowing beneath the soil.
 You may find them under rocks or in loose, sandy soil.
 They drag their abdomens along the ground when they walk, so you might identify the trail of a Jerusalem cricket before you see the cricket itself.

-These insects are considered nocturnal, though they have been spotted during the day.
-They're usually seen only when they're disturbed.
+These insects are usually nocturnal but have been spotted during the day.
+They typically hideout unless disturbed.
 Farmers may find them when tilling the soil or digging in manure heaps.
-Jerusalem crickets prefer dark, damp areas.
-In desert areas, Jerusalem crickets are sometimes seen along the roadside.
-This is likely because they emerge from the sand at night but stop at the pavement, resistant to cross.
+They prefer dark, damp areas.
+In desert areas, they are sometimes along the roadside.
+It is believed that they emerge from the sand at night, but stop at the pavement, resistant to cross.

-Though they don't typically attack, Jerusalem crickets can deliver a nasty bite if they're disturbed.
+Though they do not typically attack, they can deliver a nasty bite if disturbed.
 These insects have jaws that are strong and sharp enough to draw blood.
 You should avoid picking these crickets up.
-When they're residing outside the home, Jerusalem crickets are not a cause for concern.
-They're not aggressive to humans and don't generally damage the home.
+When they’re residing outside the home, Jerusalem crickets are not a cause for concern.
+They’re not aggressive to humans and don’t generally damage the house.

-It's unusual for Jerusalem crickets to cause major crop damage.
+The problem with Jerusalem crickets is that they can cause significant damage to crops.
 They have done damage to some commercial potato farms due to their preference for the underground tubers of this crop.
 In residential areas, the occasional Jerusalem cricket is not a cause for concern.

-If you're concerned about an infestation of Jerusalem crickets in your house, contact a pest control professional to come up with a smart plan of attack.
-This will begin with proper identification.
-An experienced exterminator can make sure that you are in fact dealing with Jerusalem crickets and not another type of insect.
+If you’re concerned about an infestation in your house, contact a pest control professional to come up with a smart plan of attack, starting with proper identification.
+An experienced exterminator can make sure that you are dealing with Jerusalem crickets and not another type of insect.

-Next, you need to identify points of entry around the home.
-This is another task that a professional can assist with.
+Next, you need to identify points of entry around the home, which is another task that could use a professional’s assistance.
 Sealing cracks and gaps around your foundation, doors, and windows will help you prevent Jerusalem crickets and other insect invaders from getting into the home.

 A well-trained pest control professional will help you understand how to get rid of potato bugs if this is necessary.
-It's often easier to physically remove Jerusalem crickets than to use a chemical treatment method.
+It is often easier to physically remove them than to use a chemical treatment method.
 However, every case is unique, and the best pest control professionals are those that pay careful attention to the situation in your home.

-Jerusalem crickets can be alarming, but they are very interesting creatures when you examine them more closely.
+Jerusalem crickets can be alarming, but they are fascinating creatures when you examine them more closely.
 Learn a bit more about this type of strange-looking cricket.

 Due to their large size, Jerusalem crickets are occasionally pursued as pets.
-They can be kept in a terrarium that's equipped in a manner similar to their native environment.
-They prefer loose, lightweight soil that's loamy or sandy for burrowing.
+They can be kept in a terrarium that is structured like their native environment.
+They prefer loose, lightweight soil that’s loamy or sandy for burrowing.
 Rocks and pieces of wood can be added for additional hiding places.
 These insects need a water source and plenty of food.
 They are omnivorous and will eat vegetables, fruits, meat, bread, and smaller insects.